catalystneuro/turner-lab-to-nwb/src/turner_lab_to_nwb/asap_m1_mptp/conversion_notes.md

 ### Antidromic identification

 > The method used to implant chronically-indwelling stimulation electrodes has been described previously (Turner and DeLong, 2000; Pasquereau and Turner, 2011).
 In brief, PTNs and CSNs were identified by antidromic activation from electrodes implanted in the cerebral peduncle and posteriolateral striatum, respectively.
 Sites for implantation were identified using standard electrophysiological mapping techniques.
 Three custom-built PtIr microwire electrodes were implanted in the posterior putamen and one electrode was implanted in the arm-responsive portion of the pre-pontine peduncle (for details, see Turner and DeLong, 2000).
 Histological reconstruction confirmed that the striatal and peduncle electrodes were at sites known to receive the bulk of M1 CSN and PTN projections, respectively (Brodal, 1978; Flaherty and Graybiel, 1991; Takada et al., 1998).

+#### Explanation for me: What is Antidromic Identification?

+**The Basic Concept:**

+Antidromic identification is a neurophysiological technique used to determine where a neuron sends its axon (its projection target).
+The term "antidromic" means "backward-traveling" - instead of waiting for a signal to travel naturally from the cell body down the axon (orthodromic), you stimulate at the axon terminal and measure the signal traveling backward to the cell body.

+**How It Works:**

+1. **Recording**: Place a microelectrode in the cortex (M1) to record from a single neuron
+2. **Stimulation**: Electrically stimulate at a known projection target (e.g., cerebral peduncle for spinal cord projections, or striatum for basal ganglia projections)
+3. **Detection**: If the neuron projects to that target, the electrical stimulation will trigger an action potential that travels backward (antidromically) up the axon to the cell body
+4. **Measurement**: This antidromic spike appears in your cortical recording with a short, fixed latency

+**The Hypothesis Being Tested:**

+The fundamental hypothesis is: **"Does this cortical neuron project to location X?"**

+For this study:
+- **Hypothesis 1**: If stimulating the cerebral peduncle causes an antidromic spike → the neuron is a Pyramidal Tract Neuron (PTN) projecting to spinal cord
+- **Hypothesis 2**: If stimulating the striatum causes an antidromic spike → the neuron is a Corticostriatal Neuron (CSN) projecting to basal ganglia
+- **Null result**: No antidromic response → neuron projects elsewhere or response too weak to detect

+**Key Characteristics of Antidromic Spikes:**

+- **Fixed latency**: Same delay every time (because it's a direct electrical connection)
+- **Collision test**: An orthodromic spike will "collide with" and cancel an antidromic spike traveling in the opposite direction on the same axon
+- **High-frequency following**: Can reliably respond to repeated stimulation (unlike synaptic transmission which fatigues)

+**How This Study Used Antidromic Identification:**

+1. **Chronic implantation**: Stimulation electrodes were permanently implanted in:
+   - **Cerebral peduncle** (pre-pontine, arm-responsive region): Tests for PTNs
+   - **Posterior putamen** (posterolateral striatum, 3 electrodes): Tests for CSNs
+   - Additional sites: Thalamus and STN in some sessions

+2. **Classification during recording**: While recording from M1 neurons during behavioral tasks, researchers periodically delivered electrical pulses to each stimulation site to identify:
+   - **PED response** → Pyramidal tract neuron (projects to spinal cord via corticospinal tract)
+   - **STRI response** → Corticostriatal neuron (projects to basal ganglia)
+   - **NT (Not Tested)** → Antidromic testing not performed
+   - **NR (No Response)** → No antidromic response detected at any site

+3. **Data stored in this dataset**:
+   - **Stimulation traces**: Raw voltage recordings during antidromic testing (StrStim, PedStim, ThalStim, STNStim arrays in MATLAB files)
+   - **Classification metadata**: Cell type labels in `ven_table.csv` (Antidrom column: PED, STRI, NT, NR)
+   - **Latency and threshold**: Response timing (ms) and minimum stimulation current (μA) needed to trigger antidromic spike

+**Why This Matters for the Study:**

+The central question of this research is whether MPTP-induced parkinsonism differentially affects neurons based on their **output targets**.
+Antidromic identification allowed researchers to compare:

+- **PTNs** (spinal cord projections): Direct motor output neurons that command movement
+- **CSNs** (basal ganglia projections): Neurons that feed into the motor planning circuit

+The study found that PTNs were more severely affected by MPTP than CSNs, revealing that the motor cortex dysfunction in parkinsonism is projection-specific, not just a general cortical impairment.

+**Location in Converted NWB Files:**

+- Antidromic stimulation traces: `nwbfile.processing['antidromic_identification']`
+- Cell type classification: `nwbfile.units['neuron_projection_type']` (pyramidal_tract_neuron, corticostriatal_neuron, not_tested, no_response)
+- Response properties: `nwbfile.units['antidromic_latency_ms']`, `nwbfile.units['antidromic_threshold']`

 ## Trial Structure and Session Organization